orocos/rtt_ros_integration/README.md

 When this file is included, it both defines and executes several macros.
 Specifically, it parses the package.xml or manifest.xml of the including package, and executes `orocos_find_package(pkg-name)` on all build dependencies.
-This populates several variables includeing, but not limited to `${OROCOS_USE_INCLUDE_DIRS}` and  `${OROCOS_USE_LIBRARIES}` which are used by Orocos target- and package-definition macros like `orocos_executable()`, `orocos_library()` and `orocos_generate_package()`.
+This populates several variables including, but not limited to `${OROCOS_USE_INCLUDE_DIRS}` and  `${OROCOS_USE_LIBRARIES}` which are used by Orocos target- and package-definition macros like `orocos_executable()`, `orocos_library()` and `orocos_generate_package()`.